Comfortably Zoned Radio can be found on Youtube.

-Ralph Zig Tyko, who grew up on the east coast ["... you can take the boy out of New York, but don't forget about the Mann Act."], pushes on the “doors of life” marked ‘pull,’ with his sardonic, off beat humor.
-His target is The Un-Holy Trinity… the church, big business and the government.
-Guests are from all walks of life.
+Ralph Zig Tyko, who grew up on the east coast [“You can take the boy out of New York, but don’t forget about the Mann Act.”], pushes on the “doors of life” marked ‘pull,’ with his sardonic, off beat humor.
+His target is The Un-Holy Trinity… organized religion, big business and the government.
+Guests are from all walks of life, including players, coaches, and sportswriters from the “Golden Age of Sports.”
 Zig’s ‘Studs Terkel like’ interviewing, brings out their passion, enthusiasm, and lust for living.
-Great stuff, set to the music of the likes of Mose Allison, Ella Fitzgerald, Frank Sinatra and The Rat Pack, Paul Simon, Nina Simone, Carole and B.B, King, and a myriad of others.
+Regular guests include new age spirit, Sister Annie, and social commentator Brother Scott, who believes that “life is for learning,” and shares his wry observations.
 Fun galore, so click on, laugh, cry, and learn.

 Recent show featured a terrific interview with the late Charlie Fox, manager of the 1971 National League Western Division Champions.
 KCBS Radio Morning Sports Anchor, Steve Bitker, joins me to “talk Tito [Fuentes],” Willie Mays, Dave Kingman, Bobby Bonds, and Dirty Al Gallagher, Juan Marichal, Alameda’s Chris Speier, and the rest of the cast and characters that made up one of the most interesting team in Giants history.